Modeling Psychotherapy Dialogues with Kernelized Hashcode Representations: A Nonparametric Information-Theoretic Approach: Dialog Modeling via Kernelized Hashcode Representations

-{\bf Info-theoretic Objective Function.} The objective function for hashcode-based model selection in dialog generation should (1) characterize the quality of hashcodes as generalized/compressed representations of dialogue responses and (2) favor representation models leading to higher-accuracy response generation.
+The objective function for hashcode-based model selection in dialog generation should (1) characterize the quality of hashcodes as generalized/compressed representations of dialogue responses and (2) favor representation models leading to higher-accuracy response generation.

 Mutual information $\cI(S^p : S^t)$ between the dialog responses $S^p$ (e.g, patient) and $S^t$ (e.g., therapist) is a natural candidate objective as it implies higher predictability of one response from another.
 Though, it is hard to compute in practice as the joint distribution over all pairs of textual responses is not available.
 However, we can attempt to approximate it using hashcode representations.
 If $\bs{h}(.)$ represents a function from the space of all statements to the hashing code space, then the {\em data processing inequality} implies that $\forall \bs{h}(.), \cI(S^p : S^t) \geq \cI(\bs{h}(S^p) : \bs{h}(S^t))$, and maximizing the quantity on the right can be more computationally feasible.